Club Q donations: GoFundMe verifies fundraisers - NewsBreak

 The following GoFundMe pages have been verified, and are safe to donate to, according to GoFundMe.

-GoFundMe will continue to send updates on verified fundraisers through its platform, and FOX21 News will update this article with more information once it becomes available.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+GoFundMe will continue to send updates on verified fundraisers through its platform.

 Comments / 0